observablehq/framework/docs/imports.md

 import {foo} from "./foo.js";
 ```

-Within a local module, you can import other local modules, as well as `npm:`, node, and remote imports.
+Within a local module, you can import other local modules, as well as `npm:`, Node, and remote imports.
 You can also reference local files within a local module by importing [`FileAttachment`](./files) from the Observable standard library like so:

 ```js run=false
 import {FileAttachment} from "npm:@observablehq/stdlib";